IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 The IDFFSPRM file lists the configuration options for the DSFS PFS.
 Because this file does not contain any mandatory information in this file, it is not required.
 The options all have defaults.
 However, if you need to specify any options (for tuning purposes, for example), you must have an IDFFSPRM file.
 DSFS allows for more than one method to specify the location of the IDFFSPRM configuration file.
 It uses the following criteria to determine which method to use.
-· If an IDFZPRM DD statement exists in the JCL, the data set that it defines will become the configuration file for the local system.
+Â· If an IDFZPRM DD statement exists in the JCL, the data set that it defines will become the configuration file for the local system.
-· If there is no IDFZRPM DD statement, the IDFPRMxx parmlib members that are specified in the PARM string of the DSFS FILESYSTYPE statement are used.
+Â· If there is no IDFZRPM DD statement, the IDFPRMxx parmlib members that are specified in the PARM string of the DSFS FILESYSTYPE statement are used.
-· If there is no PARM string on the DSFS FILESYSTYPE statement, parmlib member IDFPRM00 is used.
+Â· If there is no PARM string on the DSFS FILESYSTYPE statement, parmlib member IDFPRM00 is used.
-· If there is no IDFPRM00 parmlib member, no DSFS configuration data is used.
+Â· If there is no IDFPRM00 parmlib member, no DSFS configuration data is used.
 The location of the IDFFSPRM file can be specified by the IDFZPRM DD statement in the DSFS PROC.
 However, the preferred method for specifying the DSFS configuration file is to use the IDFPRMxx parmlib member as described in "Processing options for IDFFSPRM and IDFPRMxx" on page 112.
 If you still want to use a single IDFFSPRM file, specify the IDFZPRM DD statement in your JCL.
 The IDFFSPRM file is typically a PDS member, so the IDFZPRM DD statement might look like the following example:
 //IDFZPRM DD DSN=SYS4.PVT.PARMLIB(IDFFSPRM),DISP=SHR
 If you need to have separate IDFFSPRM files and you want to share the DSFS PROC in a sysplex, you can use a system variable in the DSFS PROC so that it points to different IDFFSPRM files.
 The IDFZPRM DD might look like the following: